MJoergen/nexys4ddr/dyoc/Episodes/ep20_-_Text_Display/README.md

 ## Memory map
-The screen resolution is 640x480 pixels and since our font is 8x8 pixels this gives a screen size of 80x60 characters, i.e. 4800 bytes (or 0x12C0 in hexadecimal).
-For simplicity we'll allocate 8 Kbytes for the character screen, i.e. 0x2000 bytes.
-We'll add colours to each character as well, so that's another 8 Kbytes.
+As mentioned above we need 80x60 bytes of character memory, as well as the same amount of colour memory.
+Each memory therefore needs 4800 bytes (or 0x12C0 in hexadecimal).
+For simplicity we'll allocate 8 Kbytes for each memory, i.e. 0x2000 bytes.

 The CPU can access the character memory and the colour memory by writing to the following address ranges:
 * 0x8000 - 0x92BF : Character memory
 * 0xA000 - 0xB2BF : Colour memory
+These address ranges are just arbitrarily chosen.

-Addresses within 0x8000 - 0xBFFF but outside the above ranges are not used.
+Addresses within 0x8000 - 0xBFFF but outside the above ranges are not used, and will be ignored.

-The current design will only allow the CPU to write to but not read from these memory ranges.
+The current design will only allow the CPU to write to, but not read, from these memory ranges.
 Allowing the CPU to read from these memory ranges will require a rather large number of additional changes, so that is deferred to the next episode.

-By now we have four different active memory ranges (ROM, RAM, CHAR, and COL), and it is practical to make the design slightly more generic.
+By now we have four different active memory ranges (ROM, RAM, CHAR, and COL), and it is practical to make the design slightly more flexible.
 Therefore, in mem/mem.vhd we've added a number of generics to control the size and location of the different memory regions.
 The design supports only sizes that are powers of 2, and locations that are aligned accordingly.
 This is purely for